Aurora Leigh: Seventh Book

 Marian continues to tell Aurora her story: she was taken in by a kind lady as a maid, but was summarily fired when her pregnancy became apparent.
 Despite this, she could not bring herself to be unhappy: she was overjoyed that out of her dreadful experience, she could have the wonderful experience of motherhood.
-Aurora, after hearing Marian's story, apologizes profusely to her for misjudging her and offers her a ‘marriage' of sorts – she will protect Marian and her son and take them to Italy with her.
+Aurora, after hearing Marian's story, apologizes profusely to her for misjudging her and offers her a "marriage" of sorts – she will protect Marian and her son and take them to Italy with her.
 Marian gratefully accepts.
 Aurora decides not to inform Romney that she has found Marian, but writes an angry letter to Lady Waldemar, telling her she knows of her disgraceful conduct towards Marian.
 Marian's presence, however, constantly brings Romney to Aurora's thoughts.
 She is surprised when a friend writes to her to congratulate her on her book – the manuscript she sold to get to Italy.
 She decides that perhaps it was better than she thought.
 She finds no particular inspiration in Italy, however, finding instead constant bittersweet memories of her childhood.

 Eighth Book

 Several years have passed.
 Aurora, Marian, and the boy are living in a villa in Florence.
 Suddenly, Romney Leigh arrives, having discovered their whereabouts through a friend of Aurora's.
 Aurora, believing him to be married to Lady Waldemar, is cold with him.
 He tells her that he has read her book and believes it to be good and true Art, and tells her that he has reconsidered the judgmental strictures he passed on her previously.
-He relates to her the sorry failure of his attempts at social reform: after he converted Leigh Hall into a refuge, stories went around the village that it was a prison and a mob burned the whole thing to the ground.
+He relates to her the story of his failed attempts at social reform: after he converted Leigh Hall into a refuge, stories went around the village that it was a prison and a mob burned the whole thing to the ground.
 Aurora expresses her sympathy, but tells him she still cannot think well of his wife.
 Romney is surprised, and tells her that he is not married to Lady Waldemar, although he has a message from her to Aurora.
 Aurora tears it open, and reads it.